-- Which of my personal habits best served my productivity?
+- Which of my habits best served my productivity?
 Which ones sabotaged it?

 Insight self evaluation examples:

-If your insights are more critical, or they focus on other people, that’s okay.
+If your insights are more critical or they focus on other people, that’s okay.
 But it’s hard for your manager to help if you don’t give them specific examples and say how you’d like them to intervene.
-Describe the reason you think the challenge exists, why it was hard for you, and how you tried to overcome it.
-You may have overcome this challenge already, but that doesn’t mean you shouldn’t make note of it.
+Describe the reason you think the challenge exists, why it’s hard for you, and how you’ve tried to overcome it.
+You may have overcome this challenge already, but that doesn’t mean you shouldn’t make a note of it.